David Brog: Career

 After graduating from Harvard Law School, Brog served as an executive at America Online and practiced corporate law both in Israel and the United States.
 In the early 1990s, Brog practiced in Israel.

 Afterwards he worked in the United States Senate for seven years, where he eventually became the chief of staff to Senator Arlen Specter and staff director of the Senate Judiciary Committee.

-According to David Krone, Harry Reid's chief of staff, Brog was key in securing House Republican support for the Antisemitism Awareness Act, which passed in 2016.

-In July 2015, Brog was tapped to head a new group called the Maccabee Task Force, an entity formed by American philanthropists Sheldon Adelson and Haim Saban to combat Boycott, Divestment and Sanctions BDS activities on college campuses.
-Brog's exploits as head of the Maccabee Task Force were featured in an Al Jazeera documentary titled The Lobby.
+Brog is often considered a protégé of American philanthropists Miriam and Sheldon Adelson.
+In July 2015, Brog was tapped to head a new group called Maccabee Task Force, an entity formed by the Adelsons and fellow philanthropist Haim Saban to combat Boycott, Divestment and Sanctions activities on college campuses.
 Brog was seen as a surprising choice due to his position far from the mainstream within pro-Israel position, according to a Jewish organizational official speaking to The Forward in 2015.
 Nonetheless, the official found Brog's past success in organizational development explanatory regarding his appointment.

-Brog is often considered a protégé of Adelson's.
+According to David Krone, Harry Reid's chief of staff, Brog was key in securing House Republican support for the Antisemitism Awareness Act, which passed in 2016.

 He co-founded the Edmund Burke Foundation with Yoram Hazony.
 As part of that foundation's work, Hazony and Brog organized the National Conservatism Conference.
 They hoped to develop the frame the development and growth of conservatism through the conference.